nigelp/Zentara-Code/README.md

 Zentara Code is a VS Code extension.
 Here's how you can get started:

+> **Quick Start Tip**: Once installed, try the `/init` command in any project to automatically analyze your codebase and generate AI-friendly documentation.
+This helps Zentara understand your project's patterns and conventions for better assistance.
+See the [/init Command Guide](docs/init-command-overview.md) for details.

 **1. Install from VS Code Marketplace (Recommended for Users)**

 - Install latest VS Code.
 The extension is build for VS Code 1.96.4 and later